51Degrees/documentation/src/concepts/flowelements/fiftyoneengine.md

 The @properties exposed by a @fiftyonedegrees **engine** should not be seen differently from the @properties which are exposed by any other **engine**.
-They merely extend the @property to add some @metadata specific to the @properties in @51degrees data structures.
+They merely extend the @property to add some @metadata specific to the @properties in @fiftyonedegrees data structures.

 ## Values